kholohan/parking-api/README.md

 # Parking Api

 This project contains a RESTful service, which allows a user to enter a date time range and get back the rate at which they would be charged to park for that time span.
+Project was limited to using Jetty, Jackson, Jersey and HK2.

 ## Requirements